 If you are from a colder climate, chances are you have heard of but never seen termites—and are unaware of the havoc they can wreck on a wooden Japanese house.
 And chances are you won’t see them in Japan either.
 The species in Japan are subterranean and only come out at night.
 They usually infest wooden structures from outside and below and are often only detected when it is too late.

 Signs can be termite wings on the ground around the house (they swarm and look for new homes in spring), sagging floors with a hollow sound when walking on them (as they hollow the wood out from below), shaky beams and the tapping sound of their mandibles chewing at the wood.
-As they can weaken a house down to collapse, you must get a professional exterminator as it’s too risky to try getting rid of them on your own.
+They can weaken a house to the point of collapse, meaning you must get a professional exterminator—it’s too risky to try getting rid of them on your own.

 6. House centipede (Scutigera coleoptrata)